matsaleh13/allok8or/doc/dev-log.md

   - Fixed a few runtime errors.
   - All tests pass on Windows.
 - Verified that everything builds with clang and all tests pass on OS X, w00t.

+## 2018-11-12

+- Moved TypeNameHelper and tests into their own header/cpp files.